 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 200–300 words.
 At least 2 scholarly articles are required to support each reply.
 The journal article must have been published within the past 3 years.
 References must be cited using APA format.

 The student will write a 5–6-page analysis in current APA format that addresses an organization’s need for change.
 The paper must include a title page, an abstract, and the content of the paper must include an introduction and a conclusion.
 The paper must also include a Reference section with at least 5 references (scholarly, peer-reviewed journals or respected trade publications) in addition to Kotter’s text, the Merida text, and the Bible (at least 8 total references).

-The student will select either the Change Strategy or the Literature Critique.
-If the student selects the Change Strategy PowerPoint presentation, he or she must submit a brief description of the change idea/industry to be approved.
+The student will select either the PowerPoint or the Literature Critique.
+If the student selects the PowerPoint presentation, he or she must submit a brief description of the change idea/industry to be approved.
 If the student selects the Literature Critique, he or she must submit the book he or she wishes to critique for approval.

 The student will write a 10–12-page research-based paper in current APA format that examines current research and case studies focusing on organizational change.
 The paper will present the current best practices for organizational change and will present at least 3 real-world cases that demonstrate organization-level change.
 The paper must include a title page, an abstract, and the content of the paper must include an introduction and a conclusion.
 The paper must also include a Reference section with at least 10 references (5 of which must be from scholarly, peer-reviewed journals within the last five years) in addition to the course texts (including Merida) and the Bible (at least 14 total references).